-If you have the Psychiatrist feat you can use your Heal check to help an ally recover from madness.
-This works like using the Heal skill to treat a disease, see the Player's Handbook for more information.
+If you have the Psychiatrist feat you can use your Heal check to help an ally recover from madness (see JESTER'S 4E RAVENLOFT PLAYER'S GUIDE).
+This works like using the Heal skill to treat a disease, see the PLAYER'S HANDBOOK for more information.